-Dave, I’ve put my deposit down and I’m eagerly awaiting delivery of my new Africa Twin CRF1000L.
-On checking, the Africa Twin has tubed tyres fitted on spoked wheels, this would make a roadside puncture a nightmare to fi x!
+I’ve put my deposit down and I’m eagerly awaiting delivery of my new Africa Twin CRF1000L.
+On checking, the Africa Twin has tubed tyres fitted on spoked wheels, this would make a roadside puncture a nightmare to fix!
 Is there a way of converting to a tubeless system?

 Jack Britton, Skegness

 This isn’t the first time this question has popped up.
-The obvious answer is purchase some good quality tyre levers and a pump, make sure the tool kit has sufficient tools to remove either wheel then put the bike in the shed and practice removing them.
-Easy with a centre stand, not so with just a sidestand.
+The obvious answer is to purchase some good quality tyre levers and a pump, make sure the tool kit has sufficient tools to remove either wheel then put the bike in the shed and practise removing them.
+Easy with a centre stand, not so with just a side stand.